 Participating in Federal Work-Study

-Work-study wages are paid directly to you for hours worked; wages are not credited to your tuition account from this program.
-Your hourly rate of pay will be based on the requirements of your job and on university pay scales, but will not be less than the federal minimum wage.
+Work-study wages are paid directly to you for hours worked and are not credited to your tuition account like other aid.
+Your hourly rate of pay is based on the requirements of your job and on university pay scales, but will not be less than the Chicago minimum wage.
 You will receive a paycheck every other Friday.

-Career Center’s Office of Student Employment assists students seeking on-campus employment.
-Some students qualify for the Federal Work-Study Program based on their FAFSA and existing financial aid offers.
-Although you are not required to be Federal Work Study-eligible for campus employment, some university positions are primarily for Federal Work Study-eligible students (particularly those at the
+The Career Center’s Office of Student Employment assists students seeking on-campus employment.
+Some students qualify for the Federal Work-Study Program based on their FAFSA and existing financial aid.
+Although you are not required to be Federal Work Study-eligible for campus employment, some university positions are primarily for Federal Work Study-eligible students (particularly those at the Steans Center).

 If you are interested in applying for a campus position that is primarily for Federal Work Study-eligible participants, contact us to determine if you qualify.